Senior Professor of Peace and Conflict Research, since 2012.

 He is also a member of the Scientific Council of the Swedish Physicians against Nuclear Weapons.

-The government has also named him a member of the Reference Council for the Swedish Membership in the UN Security Council, within the Ministry for Foreign Affairs, Stockholm for 2017-18.
+The government named him a member of the Reference Council for the Swedish Membership in the UN Security Council, within the Ministry for Foreign Affairs, Stockholm for 2017-18.

 The Department has recorded a lecture on the origins and developments of peace research globally and at Uppsala University with Professor Peter Wallensteen:

-Presently doing research on Quality Peace and the edited publication Understanding Quality Peace.
-Peacebuilding after Civil War (with Madhav Joshi) is scheduled for publication, February 2018 (Routledge).
+Presently Wallensteen is doing research on Quality Peace and the edited publication Understanding Quality Peace.
+Peacebuilding after Civil War (with Madhav Joshi) was published in February 2018 (Routledge).

 Nordic Mediation: Assessing Success in Mediation, building on the work with Isak Svensson and published in Swedish in 2016, Fredens Diplomater.
 Från Bernadotte till Ahtisaari (Stockholm: Santérus).